 AUGUSTA, Ga.
 (WJBF) – As Richmond County Sheriff’s Office investigators look into the death of a woman found in a local park, several people, including those with a national human rights organization suspect foul play because she was transgender.

-Garian Henry said she had no words when she learned that her friend Antuan Harris, a transgender woman who goes by Felycya was killed.
+Garian Henry said she had no words when she learned that her friend Felycya Harris, a transgender woman, was killed.

 “I wanted to scream.
 I wanted to scream because I was very upset,” she replied.

 The Richmond County Coroner reported Harris’ death Saturday afternoon.
 Her body was found at Meadowbrook Park.
 Authorities are still investigating her death and have not ruled it a Hate Crime.
 But the Human Rights Campaign has a different story, already marking Harris’ death as the 31st violent killing of a transgender person this year in America.

 “The very first thing that came to mind was, ‘oh blank, not again.'”

 Those were the words of HRC’s Director of Community Engagement Tori Cooper.
 The organization reports this death marks the highest number among gender non-conforming people too.
 And the 33-year-year old Augusta transgender woman looks like many on that list as well.